hypersign-protocol/zk-kyc-using-ibc/README.md

 ...
 ```

+## IBC channel creation

 Now we will create channel but before that we need to know ports of these respective contracts:

 Port for hid14hj2tavq8fpesdwxxcu44rty3hh90vhujrvcmstl4zr3txmfvw9skm6af7